BodenmillerGroup/steinbock/docs/cli/export.md

 ## Graphs

-To export spatial object graphs with object data as node attributes:
+To export neighbors as spatial object graphs, with object data as node attributes:

     steinbock export graphs --data intensities